terra-money/docs/docs/dev/spec-market.md

 The ability to guarantee an available, liquid market with fair exchange rates between different Terra denominations and between Terra and Luna is critical for user-adoption and price-stability.

-As mentioned in the protocol, the price stability of TerraSDR's peg to the SDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain the peg.
+The price stability of TerraSDR's peg to the SDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain the peg.

 ## Concepts